 \subsection{Deep Learning Model}

-As discussed before our technique is hugely inspired by the technique of Xu et al. \cite{xu2015show}.
+Our technique is hugely inspired by the technique of Xu et al. \cite{xu2015show}.
 We have improved upon their performance.
 Our model consists of three major parts: encoder, attention mechanism, and decoder.
-They work in series, i.e., the input to the encoder is the images with the captions.
-The output of this is then passed to the attention mechanism and the LSTM that work in parallel to predict captions of the input image.
+The input to the encoder is the images with the captions.
+The output of the encoder is passed to the attention mechanism and the LSTM that work in parallel to predict captions of the input image.

 Encoder consists of the CNN which extracts features from image.
 The features are extracted from the last convolutional layer instead of the fully connected layers.
 The output of this CNN is fed to the attention mechanisms.
 The advantage of taking the output of the last convolutional layer is that we can extract salient features that might otherwise be lost in case of taking output from the fully connected layers.
-The latest CNN architectures including Ret-101 \cite{he2016deep}, DenseNet-161 \cite{huang2017densely}, and InceptionV3 \cite{szegedy2016rethinking} were used as CNN.
-ResNet-101 \& InceptionV3 performed the best hence they were chosen fro further testing.
+The latest CNN architectures including ResNet-101 \cite{he2016deep}, DenseNet-161 \cite{huang2017densely}, and InceptionV3 \cite{szegedy2016rethinking} were used as CNN.
+ResNet-101 \& InceptionV3 performed the best hence they were chosen for further testing.
 Using these architectures we were able to extract comparatively more features.
-We also tried different optimizers, namely: Momentum \cite{sutskever2013importance}, Adam \cite{kingma2014adam}, and RMSprop \cite{hinton2012neural}.
+We also tried different optimizers: namely, Momentum \cite{sutskever2013importance}, Adam \cite{kingma2014adam}, and RMSprop \cite{hinton2012neural}.

 With the help of an attention mechanism, the model can learn to focus on the relevant part of the image.
-We used the attention med by Bahdanau at el. \cite{bahdanau2014neural}.
+We used the attention made by Bahdanau at el. \cite{bahdanau2014neural}.
 This attention mechanism was termed as "Soft Attention" by Xu et al. \cite{xu2015show}.
 This attention is deterministic, i.e., it pays equal attention to all parts of the image.
 Image features and previous hidden state of decoder are passed to attention mechanism.
-The alignment score is first calculated by the attention mechanism.
+The alignment score (AS) is first calculated by the attention mechanism.
 This score tells the decoder about how much attention decoder has to pay on a particular part of the image.
-The alignment score is show in equation \ref{eq:alsc}.
+The alignment score is calculated as:

-This score is then passed through a softmax in order to calculate the weighted attention score as shown in equation \ref{eq:sftmax}.
+This score is then passed through a softmax in order to calculate the weighted attention score ($AS_W$) as shown in equation \ref{eq:sftmax}.